Chapter 54:

 After recovering he walked in the property until the lavish flower shrubbery covered the well kept grass.
 Fresh air unclogged the thoughts in his brain.

-'It is funny how one might delude themselves, thinking we know people more than we actually do.
-I thought me of all people won't fall to that.'
+'It is funny how one might delude oneself, thinking we know people more than we actually do.
+I thought I, of all people, wouldn't fall for that.'

 He greeted some maids and workers, one was cutting wood with an axe before bowing to him.